Gladozzz/HimiChat/README.md

 ## What this app is?

 This is a messenger for android with end-to-end encryption.
 It's written with Kotlin.
 For authorization, messaging and other was used Firebase.
 Application have two servers.
 First server is Firebase and all app can working just on it.
-But the second server is written with NodeJS, runs on socket.io and is needed for fast message exchange, as well as for storing sessions.
+But the second server is written with NodeJS, runs on socket-io and is needed for fast message exchange, as well as for storing sessions.

 ## License